The Book of Magic

 It's important to keep in mind that a mage does require an instructor in this new school in order to study it without penalty.
-While he or she may no longer suffer from such in their old school, and even has a discount if they retain their original master, a sorcerer needs to find an instructor well-versed in this new school as well if they wish to avoid the Fortune penalty for dabbling in one without the proper education.
+While he or she may no longer suffer from such in their old school, and even has a discount if they retain their original master, a sorcerer needs to find an instructor well-versed in this new school as well if they wish to avoid the Karma penalty for dabbling in one without the proper education.

 Over time, a mage may wish to work with a spell in order to develop a new use for it, instead of simply researching a new spell.
 Such new uses are called spell stunts.
-Every attempt to create a new spell stunt costs 50 Fortune points per try, but they are otherwise governed by the same basic rules that exist for all other characters.
+Every attempt to create a new spell stunt costs 50 Karma points per try, but they are otherwise governed by the same basic rules that exist for all other characters.
 So, if you have a new idea for the uses of a dusty old spell, give it a shot, already!

 Optional Spellcasting Concerns

 Unlike those heroes who utilize powers of a biological nature (mutants, altered humans) or others that are based upon knowledge (psis, technology users), wizards utilize a power that is sometimes fickle, and may not always work the same every time.
 In game play, this aspect of magic can be simulated by adopting one or more of the following ideas; the rules presented here are optional.